openvinotoolkit/training_extensions/misc/pytorch_toolkit/breast_ultrasound_simulation/ReadMe.md

 <img src="./media/kd_pipeline.png" width="509" height="744">

+> **Note**: The method used is yet to be published in a peer-reviewed journal.
+Appropriate changes will be made to the repository once it is published.

 ## Kernel Dilation:

 The blue boxes represent $3\times3$ convolution kernels with different dilation rates operating on the underlying image.
 A low dilation factor (left) is used for modeling high resolution image and a high dilation factor (right) is used for modeling low resolution image.